Adaptive Real-Time Multi-Loss Function Optimization Using Dynamic Memory Fusion Framework: A Case Study on Breast Cancer Segmentation: Conclusion

 While deep learning classification tasks are generally less complex and typically involve only a single loss function, segmentation presents greater challenges.
 In segmentation, multiple loss functions are often necessary to address pixel-wise predictions, boundary accuracy, and class imbalance.
 This makes it a more suitable domain for testing adaptive optimization frameworks like DMF.
 Therefore, our focus on segmentation tasks allows us to fully explore and demonstrate the effectiveness of the DMF framework in managing these complex tasks.

+Although the proposed approach has proven to be effective, it may still have certain limitations that require further investigation across different tasks.
+The DMF framework's performance depends on the choice of weighting methods (Variance-based, MAD-based, or Bayesian-based), which yield varying results across datasets, indicating a lack of universal robustness.
+This sensitivity can be particularly challenging for large datasets, where selecting the appropriate weighting strategy for loss functions becomes critical.
+Therefore, it is necessary to choose a strategy based on the objective and the nature of the dataset, which underscores the need for deeper exploration to ensure optimal deployment in diverse scenarios.

 For future work, we suggest investigating the DMF framework's scalability and its application in diverse machine learning scenarios.
 Previous observations may also be beneficial in limiting weight adjustments and exploring additional methods, such as exponential moving averages (EMA), for optimizing weight updates.
+Additionally, we suggest that future work could explore the use of an exhaustive grid search to further optimize hyperparameters, as this approach may yield improved model performance despite its computational demands.